Have you been wondering about counselling or therapy?

 Worry, anxiety and stress can make you feel overwhelmed and strangely lonely.
 There’s a mixed-up knot of worry inside you.
 And to make matters worse, you may feel you have no reason to be feeling this way.

-You tell yourself you ought to be grateful, and that you should learn to be content with how things are.
+You might be telling yourself you ought to be grateful, and that you should learn to be content with how things are.
 You feel cross with yourself for not being able to simply enjoy life and be happy with how things are.

-Integrative Arts Psychotherapy and AEDP might be exactly what you need.
+Integrative Arts Psychotherapy and/ or AEDP might be exactly what you need.

 Meeting online once a week, we begin together to make sense of your life.
 Together we figure out what’s been missing, and how you can feel whole again.
 You can begin to get glimpses of the loveable inner spark that you feared was lost.
 Things that had felt very knotted-up and stuck, may start to get clearer and more orderly in your mind and heart.
 Integrative Arts Psychotherapy and AEDP aren’t something that’s ‘done to you’; instead, we work in partnership.